COVID-19 pandemic in Guernsey: June to December 2020

-On 11 June, the island had gone 42 days with no new cases, and Dr Brink revealed that extensive community testing had found no evidence of the virus in the Bailiwick, prompting the start of phase five of the lockdown exit strategy from 20 June.
+On 11 June, Dr. Brink revealed that extensive community testing had found no evidence of the virus in the Bailiwick, prompting the start of phase five of the lockdown exit strategy from 20 June.

 Following 129 days with no active cases, on 7 September, a person on their seventh day of self-isolation after arriving from the UK tested positive for COVID-19.
 Several further isolated-arrivals tested positive in the following weeks, until on 20 October 2020 it was announced that a case with an 'unknown source' had been identified.
 By 23 October, a cluster of seven related cases were identified, and between 80 and 100 people had entered self-isolation as a result.
-Dr Brink emphasised that the cluster was being "closed down" and that there was no evidence of widespread community seeding and St Pier's successor as Chief Minister, Peter Ferbrache, gave assurances that "life will continue as normal" and that Guernsey was "a long, long way" from reintroducing lockdown restrictions.
+Dr. Brink emphasised that the cluster was being "closed down" and that there was no evidence of widespread community seeding and St Pier's successor as Chief Minister, Peter Ferbrache, gave assurances that "life will continue as normal" and that Guernsey was "a long, long way" from reintroducing lockdown restrictions.

 From late June and for the remainder of 2020, life within the Bailiwick returned almost entirely to normal with no restrictions on gatherings and no requirements for people to socially distance or use face coverings.

 January to August 2021

 On 23 January 2021, it was announced that four cases were identified the previous evening, the sources of which were not known.
 None of the individuals had recently travelled outside the island and were not contacts of any known cases or recent arrivals.
 By 25 January 2021, the number of active cases on the island reached 52, 48 of which were identified as being related to the four cases identified two days earlier.

 On 5 February 2021, the first positive case in Alderney was confirmed.
 As of 31 July 2021, 29 positive cases were reported in Alderney.

-On 19 July 2021, a traveller in self-isolation is confirmed to be the first case in Sark.
+On 19 July 2021, a traveller in self-isolation was confirmed to be the first case in Sark.

 On 14 August, a further two COVID-19 cases were confirmed in Sark.